Slalamander/sphinx_replace_htmlpage_toctree/readme.md

 Quick and dirty way to use custom toctrees in sphinx.
+Leaving this here mainly as a reference for others running into the same issue with their toc.

 Usage:
 in ``conf.py``, set the variable ``replace_global_tocs`` to a dict.